erinwalden/bookmarked/pages/about.md

 ## Technical Details

-Bookmarks in the collection are contained in single image files.
-When a bookmark had two sides, I scanned each side separately and used InDesign to put them together into one file.
+Bookmarks in the collection are contained in single image JPEG or PNG files.
+When a bookmark had two sides, I scanned each side separately and used InDesign to put them into one file.
 All photos *other than bookmarks* are hosted on my [personal Are.na account](https://www.are.na/erin-lee-walden/bookmarks-7hitlyaje5i).
-This allowed me to more easily change and edit the images, instead of uploading each object to my repository.
+I hope that hosting the images on an additional platform can increase the exposure and reach of this site.

 Metadata fields for this project are listed below.
 Those with links are searchable and will take you to the the browse page for that field:
 - Title
-- Format: [PNG](https://erinwalden.github.io/bookmarked/browse.html#image%2Fpng) (containing a front and back) or [JPEG](https://erinwalden.github.io/bookmarked/browse.html#image%2Fjpeg) (front only)
+- Format: [PNG](https://erinwalden.github.io/bookmarked/browse.html#image%2Fpng) (bookmakr with a front and back) or [JPEG](https://erinwalden.github.io/bookmarked/browse.html#image%2Fjpeg) (front only)
 - [Tagline](https://erinwalden.github.io/bookmarked/tagline.html)
 - [Bookstore specialization](https://erinwalden.github.io/bookmarked/subjects.html)
 - Bookstore status: [Open](https://erinwalden.github.io/bookmarked/browse.html#Open) or [Closed](https://erinwalden.github.io/bookmarked/browse.html#Closed%20permanently)